-When the comparable property sold: In a hot real estate market where prices rise fast, the price of a home sold a year prior may be irrelevant today.
-The CMA report should examine properties with a date of sale as current as possible -- ideally within the previous few weeks.
-If it’s a slow market and you must use comps sold several months prior, you might need to adjust the prices based on how the market has evolved since.
+- When the comparable property sold: In a hot real estate market where prices rise fast, the price of a home sold a year prior may be irrelevant today.
+The CMA report should examine properties with a date of sale as current as possible — ideally within the previous few weeks.
+If it’s a slow market and you’re using comps sold several months prior, you might need to adjust the prices based on how the market has evolved.

-What its main features are: The characteristics of the homes used for comparison should be as similar as possible to those of the subject property.
+- What its main features are: You should compare your listing against homes that have characteristics that are as similar as possible to the one you’re reviewing.
 This applies particularly to the number of bedrooms, baths, square footage, and lot size.
-When the selection available is generous, use properties of similar construction type and architectural style.
+If the selection size is generous, use properties with similar construction types and architectural styles.
 Homes with similar features are ideal, but this might not always be possible unless the home is located in a developed subdivision where all homes look the same.

 Using a template report form provided with your MLS or other software solutions, enter the information you gathered for the comparable properties selected and for your subject property.